erfan-ops/VideoEditorBeta/README.md

 ## 📌 Future Plans

-- **OpenCL Support**: Extend GPU acceleration to AMD and Intel GPUs.
+- **✅ OpenCL Support**: Complete support added for AMD and Intel GPUs.
 - **Additional Effects**: Implement more video effects such as sharpening, color correction, and transitions.
 - **Cross-Platform Support**: Enhance compatibility with macOS and Linux systems.